bad air filter symptoms

 How do you change an air filter?

 Most air filters are easy to change.
 They are generally located at the top of the engine or to the side and they are housed in an air filter box.
+Check out our guide to car servicing where I outline how to change an air filter.

 Most air filters are located in an air filter box that is connected directly to the mass air filter sensor and intake manifold.
 You should check your service manual to see exactly where the air filter is located and the steps for replacement.
 Most newer vehicles have air filters that are easy to access and change, in some cases you can remove the air filter without any tools.